 You’ve probably heard, mobile is kind of a big deal.
 With mobile now ubiquitous, expectations are extremely high.
-Not only are you expected to have a mobile presence, but the experience you deliver must be top-notch.
+Not only are you expected to have a mobile presence, but the user experience (UX) you deliver must be top-notch.

 That’s a tall order, and it can be intimidating.
 So, here are a few tips to keep in mind when venturing into the mobile realm.